 Section 1248 of the Code provides that if a U.S. Person sells or exchanges stock in a foreign corporation and the person owned, directly, indirectly through certain foreign entities or constructively, 10% or more of the voting power of the stock of the corporation at any time during the five-year period ending on the date of disposition when the corporation was a CFC, any gain from the sale or exchange of the shares will be treated as a dividend to the extent of the CFC's earnings and profits (determined under U.S. federal income tax principles) during the period that the shareholder held the shares and while the corporation was a CFC (with certain adjustments).
-Because of the dispersion of the ownership of our shares, provisions in our organizational documents that limit voting power and other factors. no U.S. person should be treated as owning (directly, indirectly through foreign entities or constructively) 10% or more of the total voting power of our outstanding shares.
+Because of the dispersion of the ownership of our shares, provisions in our organizational documents that limit voting power and other factors, no U.S. person should be treated as owning (directly, indirectly through foreign entities or constructively) 10% or more of the total voting power of our outstanding shares.
 To the extent this is the case, the application of section 1248 under the regular CFC rules will not apply to dispositions of our ordinary shares.
 It is possible, however, that the IRS could challenge the effectiveness of these provisions and that a court could sustain such a challenge.
-Section 1248 also applies, by its literal terms, to the sale or exchange of portions and include the standard standard a characteristic sector for the use appression of the terms, to the standard U.S. Shareholder or whether the 20% Gross Income Exception or the 20% Ownership Exception applies.
+Section 1248 also applies, by its literal terms, to the sale or exchange of shares in a foreign corporation if the foreign corporation is a CFC for RPII purposes, regardless whether the shareholder is a 10% U.S. Shareholder or whether the 20% Gross Income Exception or the 20% Ownership Exception applies.
 Existing proposed regulations do not address whether section 1248 will apply if a foreign corporation is not a CFC but the foreign corporation has a subsidiary that is a CFC and that would be taxed as an insurance company if it were a domestic corporation.
 However, this application of section 1248 under the RPII rules should not apply to dispositions of our ordinary shares because it will not be directly engaged in the insurance business.
 There can be no assurance, however, that the IRS will not interpret the proposed regulations in a contrary manner or that the Treasury Department will not amend the proposed regulations to provide that these rules will apply to dispositions of ordinary shares.
-Prospective investors should consult their tax advisors regarding the effects of these rules on a disposition of ordinary shares
+Prospective investors should consult their tax advisors regarding the effects of these rules on a dispo